 Anthony Gustav (Tony) de Rothschild (1887-1961)

-He died on 5 February 1961, remembered as 'not only a charming companion, but a man of high principles and great integrity'.
+Anthony Gustav de Rothschild died on 5 February 1961, after a period of ill-health.
+He is remembered as 'not only a charming companion, but a man of high principles and great integrity.'